HTTPArchive/almanac.httparchive.org/src/content/en/2020/cms.md

 {{ figure_markup(
   image="cms-wordpress-plugin-resource-per-page.png",
-  caption="Wordpress Plugin resources per page.", description="Bar chart showing the number of Wordpress plugins per page with 4 plugins for mobile and desktop at the 10th percentil, 8 for both at 25th percentile, 22 for both at 50th percentile, 46 for desktop and 44 for mobile at 75th percentile, 76 for desktop and 74 for mobile at 90th percentile and 1918 for desktop and 1948 for mobile at 100th percentile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTkUxfuK-FCn3_IYDJiEsKDmdmyKb0TSEhG8dFc0XBIXej1NO2uUOmd-9NCbWuh-MZ3xzMhK_kNT-4u/pubchart?oid=1286172532&format=interactive", sheets_gid="1543932766", sql_file="wp_resources.sql"
+  caption="WordPress plugin resources per page.", description="Bar chart showing the number of WordPress plugins per page with 4 plugins for mobile and desktop at the 10th percentile, 8 for both at 25th percentile, 22 for both at 50th percentile, 46 for desktop and 44 for mobile at 75th percentile, 76 for desktop and 74 for mobile at 90th percentile and 1918 for desktop and 1948 for mobile at 100th percentile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTkUxfuK-FCn3_IYDJiEsKDmdmyKb0TSEhG8dFc0XBIXej1NO2uUOmd-9NCbWuh-MZ3xzMhK_kNT-4u/pubchart?oid=1286172532&format=interactive", sheets_gid="1543932766", sql_file="wp_resources.sql"